msalemor/kubecluster/Azure-README.md

 ### Setup a static IP

-Go to the IP Configuration on the Azure blade for the resource group, and set the IPs to static:
+Go to the IP Configuration on the Azure blade for the resource group, and set the IPs for each of the VMs to static:

 For kmaster, I used:
 ```